junegunn/vim-easy-align/README.md

 vnoremap <silent> <Enter> :EasyAlign<cr>
 ```

-With the mapping, you can align selected lines of text with a few keystrokes.
+With the mapping, you can align selected lines of text with only a few keystrokes.

 1. `<Enter>` key to start interactive EasyAlign command
 1. Optional Enter keys to toggle right-justification mode